mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of December 4, 2025 (v0.5.28):**
+    -   **AI Tutor Bug Fixes:** A significant update to the AI Tutor to resolve multiple critical bugs.
+Fixes an issue where the AI would display raw tool code in the chat instead of interactive questions.
+The chat panel now correctly auto-scrolls when new messages appear.
+Resolves a scoring bug where the last question of the initial quiz was always marked as incorrect.
+The font size for chat and quiz answers has also been increased for better readability.

 -   **Week of November 27, 2025 (v0.5.27):**
     -   **AI Tutor Overhaul & Bug Fixes:** A major overhaul of the AI Tutor feature to improve stability and user experience.
 Fixes a critical bug where the AI would show raw tool code instead of interactive questions during a lesson.
 The UI has been redesigned to separate conversation from quizzes, and the chat now auto-scrolls correctly.
 Also resolves an issue where the last question of the initial quiz was always marked incorrect.